BattlesnakeOfficial/docs/docs/guides/tips/hosting-suggestions.md

   * You want full control over your IDE and local development environment.
   * You don't want to have to manage your own hosting yet.

-## League Ready - Most Competitive Options
+## Leaderboard Ready - Most Competitive Options

 &#x20;The following options are for more advanced users that want to get more performance out of their snake, or are looking for a more cost-effective hosting when scaling up resources.